Michael Benavides

 -

-Planning these events would begin with a collaborative brainstorming meeting with me and the creative/team leads to see what would be doable and exciting to add into each event.
-From there I would probably scope out and plan each aspect and detail of these events regarding any new gameplay modifiers and functionality, well as figuring out what specific assets and rewards we want to include in each battlepass.
+Planning these events would begin with a collaborative brainstorming meeting with me and the creative/team leads to see what would be doable and exciting given our timeframe.
+From there I would properly scope out each aspect and detail of these events regarding any new gameplay modifiers and functionality, as well as figuring out what specific assets and rewards we want to include in the seasonal battlepass.

 ECONOMY AND GAMEPLAY BALANCING